 Gorillas are native to Angola, Cameroon, the Central African Republic, the Congo, Equatorial Guinea and Gabon.
 Gorillas are classed as ‘critically endangered’ by the International Union for Conservation of Nature and Natural Resources (on the IUCN ‘red list’), with numbers in the wild falling.
 These critically endangered animals are vulnerable to habitat loss from mining, logging and the illegal bush meat trade.
 It is not known how many remain in the wild, but it is known that their numbers are decreasing.

 Melbourne Zoo is one of 150 zoological institutions worldwide participating in a survival breeding program for Western Lowland Gorillas.
 The population within these participating zoos totals 856 gorillas.
 A visit to Melbourne Zoo is an opportunity to save wild gorillas by participating in the They’re Calling on You mobile phone recycling campaign.
 Coltan mining for the electronics industry is having catastrophic impacts on the gorillas’ survival.
-Recycling mobile phone helps reduce the need for coltan and directly supports the Jane Goodall Institute in conserving Africa’s primate species.
+Recycling mobile phone helps reduce the need for coltan and directly supports the Gorilla Doctors in conserving Africa’s primate species.

 The Western Lowland Gorilla lives in troops of up to 20 gorillas.
 Female gorillas usually form relationships based on relatedness, but the majority of their interactions with other females in the group are aggressive.
 Female gorillas tend to squabble over access to the silverback and it is his job to keep the peace within the group.
 The leader of the group will usually be a single, dominant male known as a silverback.
 In large groups there may be more than one male, but these males are usually younger, non-dominant males, who may eventually move off and live solitary lives, or form bachelor groups with other adolescent males.
 Males may also kidnap female gorillas from other groups to begin a new troop.